 Intensification in areas between Yonge Street and Bayview Avenue near Highway 7 will require an upgrade to the Pressure District 6 system.
-The Class Environmental Assessment study completed in 2015 identifies works required to support growth in Richmond Hill Centre and Langstaff Gateway Urban Growth Centre.
-(See Volume 3, Appendix A).
+The Yonge Street / Highway 7 Regional Centre Water and Wastewater Servicing Schedule B Class Environmental Assessment completed in 2015 identifies works required to support growth in Richmond Hill Centre and Langstaff Gateway Urban Growth Centre.
+(See Volume 3, Appendix 3 A).

 Richmond Hill.
-As mentioned above, intensification in areas between Yonge Street and Bayview Avenue near Highway 7 requires an upgrade to the Pressure District 6 system, as per the Class Environmental Assessment study completed in 2015.
+As mentioned above, intensification in areas between Yonge Street and Bayview Avenue near Highway 7 requires an upgrade to the Pressure District 6 system, as per The Yonge Street / Highway 7 Regional Centre Water and Wastewater Servicing Schedule B Class Environmental Assessment completed in 2015.

 Vaughan.
 Developments and/or expansion of urban service areas north of Teston Road, between Keele Street and Pine Valley Drive, require expansion of Pressure District 8 and 9 systems.
-A Class Environmental Assessment is underway to determine the preferred solution.
-(See Volume 3, Appendix A) Expansion of urban service areas in west Vaughan will require an upgrade of Pressure Districts 4 and 5 as well as and Kleinburg-Nashville water systems.
+The Northeast Vaughan Water and Wastewater Servicing Class Environmental Assessment is currently underway to determine the preferred solution.
+(See Volume 3, Appendix 3 A) Expansion of urban service areas in west Vaughan will require an upgrade of Pressure Districts 4 and 5 as well as the Kleinburg-Nashville water systems.